-In our micro-blog series, we feature one of the five distinct Canadian artists taking part in Canvassed.
+In our micro-blog series, we feature one of the distinct Canadian artists taking part in Canvassed.

 We have collaborated with these unique artists to interpret your floral arrangement into lasting compositions.